 In line with the provisions of Companies Act, 2013 ("Act"), the Board of the Company has constituted a CSR Committee which reviews the implementation of the CSR Policy.
-Please refer to 'Annexure III - Annual Report on CSR activities', to the Board's Report for details.
+Please

 Q1& Q2.
 Does the Company have specified programmes/ initiatives/ projects in pursuit of the policy related to Principle 8 and Q2.
-Are the programmes/ projects undertaken through inhouse team/ own foundation/ external NGO/ government structures/ any other organisation?
+Are the programmes/ projects undertaken through inhouse team/ own foundation/ external NGO/government structures/ any other organisation?